FREE DELIVERY on all wallpapers – plus up to 70% off! Only for a short time!

 Carpets – the underestimated anti allergy flooring for the home or workplace.
 They are the best bedroom flooring for allergy sufferers.
 Depending on the requirements, it is sometimes cosy, sometimes robust help to relax or ensures a pleasant working atmosphere in the office.
 But a little-known fact is that it is good for our health!

-Because what many do not know is that the textile flooring solution is extremely hygienic and has an immediate effect on our quality of life.
+Many do not know that the textile flooring solution is extremely hygienic and has an immediate effect on our quality of life.
 It does not matter, whether at home in the living room or in the office at work.
 Contrary to many prejudices, it helps, for example, when you suffer from certain allergies.
 In contrast to a pollen allergy, there are allergies with those affected having to fight year-round.

 One of these allergies is the house dust mite allergy, which this blog article will use to explain the benefits of carpeting.
 We explain what the habitat of the mite (and other allergens) looks like, why we are allergic to it in part and how textile fibres can be of benefit here!